phil-opp/RustOS/README.md

 on bare metal.
 Of course, we'll need a little more to make the operating system extensible (specifically, an interface for adding drivers and libraries)

-2. *KISS* The OS is as simple as possible with as little as possible in it.
-Specifically,
-  1. Rust type safety allows us to omit:
+2. The OS will be as simple as possible with as little as possible in it.
+Specifically, Rust type safety allows us to omit:
   * Paging.
 CPU memory protection is unecessary if you can only execute safe code
   * Syscalls.
 You can only call functions exported in `std` (there is the issue of `unsafe` though, which will need to be considered at some point)
   * (This simplicitly may also end up scoring in terms of performance!)

-  2. Micro/Monolithic kernel is really irrelevant because everything is running in kernel mode and safety is enforced by the language, so there's no need for user mode.
+3. Micro/Monolithic kernel is really irrelevant because everything is running in kernel mode and safety is enforced by the language, so there's no need for user mode.
 That said, the goal is to keep this code base small and enforce least-privledge with tight modules that also allow future additions.

 3. Security.
-That's the big advantage that Rust would bring to an OS and that current OSes are really lacking.
+That's the big advantage that Rust would bring to an OS (i.e., memory safety) and that current OSes are really lacking.

 ### Short-term goals:
-1. Handle interrupts, specifically get the keyboard working.
+1. ~~Handle interrupts, specifically get the keyboard working.~~ done!
 2. Threading/Multiprocessing
   * There's the beginnings of a single-core implementation, but it looks like `libgreen` can be slightly modified to this end
-  * Implement locking primitives and enable Rust's `libsync` library
 3. Other architectures:
   * There's some beginnings of architecture-agnostic code, but it needs to be taken further